TBD54566975/did-dht/spec/spec.md

 * Verification Methods, Verification Relationships, and Services are separated by a `;`, while values within each property are separated by a `,`.

+* Across all properties, distinct elements are separated by `;` while array elements are separated by `,`.

-An example is as follows:
+An example of a _root record_ is as follows:

 | Name       | Type | TTL  | Rdata                                                 |
 | ---------- | ---- | ---- | ----------------------------------------------------- |